Residence Life

 LGBTQ+ Communities

 The Office of Residence Life is committed to providing a safe, inclusive, and supportive experience for all students.
-Gender-inclusive housing is available on the 14th floor of both Enterprise and Constitution Hall.
+Gender-inclusive housing is available on the 14th floor of Enterprise, Estabrook and Constitution Hall.
 Students living in these communities desire and agree to live either in single rooms, or in multiple-occupancy rooms with roommates regardless of biological sex and/or gender identity or expression.
 Both communities feature two single-user, lockable restrooms on the floor.
 Students interested in this option should contact Residence Life at reslife@hofstra.edu.

 Students wishing to live elsewhere on campus may opt to participate in Mixed-Sex Housing, a program that allows students who request to live in suites with individuals of differing biological sex and/or gender identity or expression.
 While suites are mixed-sex, the individual rooms within these suites are same sex pairings.
 Mixed-Sex Housing suites are not part of one single community and occur wherever on campus a group of students request it by contacting reslife@hofstra.edu directly.
 Only students requesting this option expressly will be assigned into these suites.
 To qualify for this option, students must be able to fill the full suite.
 In the event of one or more suitemates moving out, the remaining students will have the opportunity to replace the vacancies with other interested students, or they may be required to move into a traditional same-sex paired suite.